sealvault/sealvault/website/src/dev-docs/design/dapp-keys.md

 Preventing the use of keys associated with embedded contexts when visiting them directly ensures that removing an embedded dapp from a site removes its access to other dapps on that site.

+## Automatic Signature Approval

+When the in-page provider connects a dapp with its own dapp key, the in-page provider can automatically approve signature requests, since the dapp only has access to assets the user explicitly trusted it with by transferring them to the dapp key address.

 ## Changing Dapp for Address